 After understanding your puppy’s age, breed, activity and weight, look for a food that matches their needs.
 Puppy food comes in a large variety of options that include:

 - Dry food refers to dried kibble and is often a convenient option for pet owners.
-Choose a super premium dry kibble to ensure it is nutritionally balanced with quality ingredients
+Choose a super premium dry kibble to ensure it is nutritionally complete and balanced with quality ingredients

 - Wet food refers to the food available in pouches or tins.
 These foods contain a much higher water content than dry foods and the rich aromas can be used to entice fussy eaters and increase hydration